Panomics Documentation

 • list and filter all project analyses

-• mark analyses as done or in progress
+• mark analyses as done

 • publish or unpublish analyses